Peer Reviewed Publications

 Accounting for Uncertainty in Decision Weights for Experimental Elicitation of Risk Preferences - In the generalized expected utility framework, the multiplicative relationship between preferences and beliefs complicates the identification of risk preferences.
 In experimental or field settings, the respondent's decision weight (subjective probability) must be known to infer accurate risk preferences.
 We propose a novel Monte-Carlo based method for expressing uncertainty in the individual's decision weight as uncertainty in their inferred risk aversion coefficient.
 We implement this procedure on experimentally elicited risk preferences obtained via a mail survey and show that this procedure improves model fit when risk preferences are used as a determinant of behavior in a reduced-form model of insurance demand.

-Crop Insurance at a Glance - A brief article written by me and my college Francis Tsiboe detailing some of the basics of U.S. crop insurance.
+Crop Insurance at a Glance - A brief article detailing some of the basics of U.S. crop insurance.

 Factors Influencing Prevented Planting for Spring Wheat - A special article in the ERS September 2022 wheat outlook report.